HaschekSolutions/opentrashmail/README.md

 # How it works

-The heart of Open Trashmail is a **python powered SMTP server** that listens on incoming emails and stores them as json objects.
+The heart of Open Trashmail is a **python powered SMTP server** that listens on incoming emails and stores them as json files.
 The server doesn't have to know the right Email domain, it will just **catch everything** it receives.
 You only have to **expose port 25 to the web** and set an **MX record** of your domain pointing to the IP adress of your machine.

-The server then saves all received emails as JSON objects and the web interface can access it.